Slovenia Travel Writer & Photographer

 Exploring Slovenia’s mountains & cultural heritage since 1998

-I first visited Slovenia back in 1998, and was a regular visitor while living just over the border in Croatia – when the seemingly inexhaustible mountain playground of the Julian Alps, Triglav National Park and Slovenia’s beautiful capital, Ljubljana, were all just a short train ride away.
-I have been returning to this beautiful corner of Europe straddling the Alpine and Mediterranean worlds ever since – from hiking through its spectacular mountains and cycling along its coastline, to photographing beekeepers around Radovljica and stonemasons in the Karst region, or enjoying the St Martin’s Day celebrations in Maribor, when the must from the latest harvest offically becomes wine.
+I first travelled to Slovenia back in 1998, and was a regular visitor while living just over the border in Croatia – when the seemingly inexhaustible mountain playground of the Julian Alps, Triglav National Park and Slovenia’s beautiful capital, Ljubljana, were all just a short train ride away.
+As a travel writer and photographer, I have been returning to this wonderful corner of Europe straddling the Alpine and Mediterranean worlds ever since – from hiking through Slovenia’s spectacular mountains and cycling along its coastline, to photographing the Ptuj Carnival, beekeepers around Radovljica and stonemasons in the Karst region, or simply enjoying the St Martin’s Day celebrations in Maribor, when the must from the latest harvest offically becomes wine.

-I wrote the first English language guidebook to the 750km Alpe Adria Trail (around a third of which runs through Slovenia), and I worked on the new DK Eyewitness Slovenia guidebook, as consultant and contributing author.
-I also co-authored the Bradt guide to Istria which includes the Slovenian coast and Karst region, and have written articles on Slovenia for the likes of Green Outdoors Magazine, Hidden Europe, Outdoor Enthusiast, The Telegraph and Top Trails.
+I wrote the first English language guidebook to hiking the 750km Alpe Adria Trail (around a third of which runs through Slovenia), and I worked on the new DK Eyewitness Slovenia guidebook, both as consultant and contributing author.
+I also co-authored the Bradt guide to Istria which includes the Slovenian coast and Karst region (Postojna Cave, Lipica and the Unesco-listed Škocjan Caves), and have written articles on Slovenia for the likes of Green Outdoors Magazine, Hidden Europe, Horizon Guides, Outdoor Enthusiast, The Telegraph, Top Trails and Wanderlust.

-New edition of my Bradt guide to this epic long-distance hiking route stretching 750km through Austria, Slovenia and northern Italy.
+Second edition of my Bradt guide to this epic long-distance hiking route stretching 750km through Austria, Slovenia and northern Italy.
 The first (and still the only) English language guidebook to hiking the Alpe Adria Trail.
+Available here.